lfn-cnti/certification/instructions.md

-# How to submit CNF Certification results
+# How to submit CNTI Certification results

 ## The tests